twhyte/hansardanalysis/README.md

 hansardanalysis
 ===============

-Python scripts for Hansard processing
+Python scripts for scraping and processing openparliament.
 These are old, inefficient and shouldn't be used.

 Requires Python 3.2, BeautifulSoup4